 Out of this heart of Ken’s, one so focused on the power of relationships, came three mission statements upon which MorningStar would be grounded:

-- Honor God in our business practices and relationships—a commitment to strong moral values and ethics
+• Honor God in our business practices and relationships—a commitment to strong moral values and ethics

 As we grow, what will keep MorningStar true to its mission?
 Building the right infrastructure at the right time.
 Putting the right people in key roles.
-Staying focused on what really matters.
+Staying humble.

 Ken in the Home Office of MorningStar